 Summer camp!
 Send the kiddos to summer camp!
 Whether it be a sleep-away camp or a day camp, you need to occupy your offspring with activities and opportunities to learn new skills and most importantly, expend all of their boundless energy.
 This author is a big proponent of camps, having gone to space camp, equestrian camp, a Christian camp, and for four years straight, band camp.
 Loved them all.
 I loved the regimented schedule and always having something to look forward to.
 I loved having mandatory “downtime” where you can rest, read, or nap.
 I loved being outside and playing sports.
 I loved knowing I would be fed three meals a day, every day.

 If you are signing your child up for a sleep-away camp, some solid preparation is involved because they will be on their own.
 No parent present to supervise morning and evening routines such as brushing and flossing teeth.
 While most camps do a pretty good job of providing well-balanced meals, there is always going to be a point where desserts and perhaps not so healthy snacks are available to eat.
 Maybe as a prize for winning a game, candy is included.
 Maybe one kid with a mighty sweet tooth was allowed to pack chocolate and other sweets with him/her in their bag and has it stashed away in the bunk where your child has access to it when offered.

 GET IN THE HABIT NOW

 If you find yourself a tad concerned about your child taking care of their teeth while away at camp, fear not.
-Call Chicago’s Sugar Fix Dental Loft today and speak with Dr. Jessica T. Emery about what you can do to make sure your kids are brushing every day, twice a day.
-Maybe schedule an appointment for your children with Dr. Emery so she can talk to them about the importance of keeping their teeth clean while eating foods and drinking beverages that are not part of their daily diet at home.
+Call Chicago’s Sugar Fix Dental Loft today and speak with Dr. Brittany Dickinson about what you can do to make sure your kids are brushing every day, twice a day.
+Maybe schedule an appointment for your children with us so we can talk to them about the importance of keeping their teeth clean while eating foods and drinking beverages that are not part of their daily diet at home.
 Good habits that start young are very hard to break!